CFAP-DT

-CFAP-DT, virtual channel 2.1 (UHF digital channel 35), is a Noovo owned-and-operated television station licensed to Quebec City, Quebec, Canada.
-The station is owned by the Bell Media subsidiary of BCE Inc. CFAP-DT's studios are located on the corner of Rue d'Youville and Rue Saint-Joachim (co-located with sister stations CHIK-FM and CITF-FM) in the Quebec City borough of La Cité-Limoilou, and its transmitter is located at Édifice Marie-Guyart, in downtown Quebec City.
-On cable, the station is available on Vidéotron channel 5 and in high-definition on digital channel 605.
+CFAP-DT (channel 2) is a television station in Quebec City, Quebec, Canada, airing programming from the French-language network Noovo.
+Owned and operated by Bell Media, the station maintains studios on the corner of Rue d'Youville and Rue Saint-Joachim (co-located with sister stations CHIK-FM and CITF-FM) in the Quebec City borough of La Cité-Limoilou, and its transmitter is located at Édifice Marie-Guyart, in downtown Quebec City.

 History

 The station signed on along with sister station CFJP-TV in Montreal in 1986 as part of what was then the TQS network.
 It was owned by the family of Jean Pouliot, then-owner of CFCF-TV.
 The A in the callsign stands for Adélard, Pouliot's middle name.

 Originally a full satellite of CFJP, it began airing its own programming on September 3, 1989.
 However, like all other TQS/V/Noovo stations, it was (and still is) largely a semi-satellite of CFJP.
 As an owned-and-operated station of the network, CFAP was part of the takeover of TQS by Remstar Corporation.